Rotavirus Information Center

 Additionally, we have assisted professional laboratories across the globe in setting up and validating this test for their use.

-Treatment is supportive with the mainstay of treatment being intravenous fluid therapy.
-This allows foals to maintain hydration and electrolyte balance, and are administered by or under the guidance of your veterinarian.
-In very young foals your veterinarian may also place the foal on prophylactic antibiotics to help prevent bacteria in the gut translocating across the inflamed gut wall and causing a joint infection, for example.
-Since rotavirus is a viral infection antibiotic therapy does not treat the viral infection directly.
+Treatment is supportive, with the mainstay of treatment being intravenous fluid therapy.
+This allows foals to maintain hydration and electrolyte balance and is administered by or under the guidance of your veterinarian.
+In very young foals, your veterinarian may also place the foal on prophylactic antibiotics to help prevent bacteria in the gut translocating across the inflamed gut wall and causing a joint infection, for example.
+Since rotavirus is a viral infection, antibiotic therapy does not treat the viral infection directly.
 Your veterinarian may also place the foal on gastric protectants to reduce the chance of gastric ulcer development.

 In some cases, not allowing or strictly limiting nursing can be beneficial but must only be done in conjunction with your veterinarian or at a veterinary hospital because young foals are so dependent on nursing for their hydration and energy needs.

-Common basic hygiene which includes wearing gloves and clean protective clothing to handle foals, using foot dips with an appropriate disinfection outside stalls, dedicated footware for foaling barns, reducing animal, human and vehicular traffic in barns and between barns, not using leaf blowers or power washers in barns with horses in them, are just a few items among many to consider in a protocol.
+Common basic hygiene, which includes wearing gloves and clean protective clothing to handle foals, using foot dips with an appropriate disinfection outside stalls, dedicated footwear for foaling barns, reducing animal, human and vehicular traffic in barns and between barns and not using leaf blowers or power washers in barns with horses in them, are just a few items among many to consider in a protocol.
 Foaling mares outside with little to no contact with the newborn foals has been part of successful efforts to break the cycle of infection on farms experiencing the problem or to prevent the problem.
-The use of bio-thermal microchips placed on day 1 of life during the “foal check” procedure where bloodwork, IgG evaluation, a physical exam etc are performed enables hands free temperature monitoring further reducing contact related virus transmission.
+The use of bio-thermal microchips placed on day 1 of life during the “foal check” procedure where bloodwork, IgG evaluation, a physical exam, etc., are performed enables hands-free temperature monitoring, further reducing contact-related virus transmission.

 Please note the University of Kentucky does not endorse or promote any commercial products.
 These names are for informational purposes only.

-Additional resources relating to biosecurity measures may be found on the Equine Disease Communication Center website here: https://equinediseasecc.org/biosecurity/disinfection.
+Additional resources relating to biosecurity measures may be found on the Equine Disease Communication Center website.

 The Gluck Equine Research Center was pivotal in the development of the monovalent Rotavirus Group A [G3 strain] vaccine in the late 1980s and early 1990s.
 This vaccine is now offered by Zoetis® for administration to pregnant mares on three occasions during each and every pregnancy.
 One dose of vaccine should be administered to pregnant mares during their 8th, 9th and 10th month of gestation.
 This vaccine has been immensely helpful in preventing neonatal Rotavirus Group A diarrhea in foals.
 However, we do see Rotavirus Group A (G3 and G14 strains) as a cause of diarrhea in older foals, aged 75-150 days of age.
 At this age the disease is typically mild and self-limiting with timely veterinary intervention.
 Foals typically recover completely from rotavirus infections with timely veterinary care and supervision.
 This vaccine does not appear to confer any protections against Equine Rotavirus B.